Status as of June 2022

 3.3 The app performs the following functions by means of an interface to the operating system of the user's mobile phone:

-- COVID-19 certificates (QR code) can be scanned with the camera, thereby checking the authenticity, integrity and validity, as well as the revocation status of the scanned certificates in accordance with the Swiss rules.
+- COVID-19 certificates (QR code) can be scanned with the camera, thereby checking the authenticity, integrity and validity, as well as conformity with the access categories and the revocation status of the scanned certificates in accordance with the Swiss rules.
 This requires synchronisation or retrieval of the signature certificate and revocation lists, as well as the Swiss verification rules from the FOITT systems via the internet.

 - After these lists have been successfully synchronised, the app can continue to be used for checking offline (without an internet connection) for 48 hours.

-- When checking a COVID-19 certificate, the following information is displayed to the user after the scanning process: full name and date of birth of the holder of the COVID-19 certificate, as well as the result of the check (valid/invalid).
-If the check reveals that the scanned certificate is invalid, the reasons why it is invalid are also displayed.
+- When checking a COVID-19 certificate, the following information is displayed to the user after the scanning process: full name and date of birth of the holder of the COVID-19 certificate, the result of the check (valid/invalid/verification not possible) and the indication of the certificate's conformity with the access categories.
+If the check reveals that the scanned certificate is invalid or verification is not possible, the reasons for the failed verification are also displayed.

 3.4 The app does not use location tracking or geopositioning.